ShenaoW/shenaow.github.io/_pages/about.md

 Hi, there!
 I’m a master student in the School of Cyber Science and Engineering at Huazhong University of Science and Technology (HUST), supervised by Prof. [Haoyu Wang](https://howiepku.github.io/).
 Previously, I received my B.Eng. degree at Xidian University, under supervision of Prof. [Hui Li](https://web.xidian.edu.cn/lihui/index.html) in June 2023.

 I am interested in improving the security of mobile systems and having an impact in the real world.
-My current research interests include Mobile Security (Especially Mini-Programs), OSS Security and LLM Security:
+My current research interests include Mobile/Web Security, OSS Security and LLM Security:

-- Mobile Security: Super/Mini App Security
+- Mobile/Web Security: WebView-based Apps
-- OSS Security: Supply Chain Poisoning
+- OSS Security: NodeJS/PyPI Code Poisoning
-- LLM Security: Jailbreak, LLM4Security
+- LLM Security: LLM4Security

 If you would like to reach me, please send an email to [shenaowang@hust.edu.cn](shenaowang@hust.edu.cn).